Hollywood Road

 Along the tail-end of Hollywood Road, explore another eponymous local gallery, Contemporary by Angela Li.
 Since its establishment in 2008, the gallery has been a stalwart in the art scene for promoting contemporary art, and has become especially known for nurturing young local talent in recent years.
 Providing young artists with a platform for individual expression, the gallery draws a strong crowd at its openings and special events.

-Located just a stone’s throw away, visit Aishonanzuka in Po Hing Mansion.
+Located just a stone’s throw away, visit AISHO in Po Hing Mansion.
 A collaboration between Aisho Miura Arts and Nanzuka, the gallery has been exhibiting Japanese art since 2013.
 Its focus on pop and contemporary art relevant to today’s youth culture (and the fact that the gallery sells art toys) makes it a popular choice amongst visitors.